FreedomIntelligence/LLMZoo/README.md

 - Evaluation: [Tiannan Wang](), [Fei Yu](), [Guiming Chen]()
 - Others: Zhiyi Zhang, Jianquan Li, and Xiang Wan

 As an open source project, we are open to contributions.
-Feel free to contribute if you have any idea or find any issue.
+Feel free to contribute if you have any ideas or find any issue.

 ## Acknowledgement

-We are aware that our works are inspired by the following work, includes but is not limited to
+We are aware that our works are inspired by the following works, include but are not limited to
 - LLaMA: https://github.com/facebookresearch/llama
 - Self-instruct: https://github.com/yizhongw/self-instruct
 - Alpaca: https://github.com/tatsu-lab/stanford_alpaca